astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Remarks

-This method is called when the user chooses the Import ProjectFileRenamerConfiguration menu command from the Import and Export ProjectFileRenamerConfiguration submenu of the
+This method is called when the user chooses the Import ProjectFileRenamerConfig menu command from the Import and Export ProjectFileRenamerConfig submenu of the
 Tools menu.
 This method responds to the event by showing the user a dialog that the user can utilize to select the file they want to